 The Woodside Hotel in Doune

-The Stable B&B in Doune
+The Stable in Doune

 Mackeanston House a couple of miles outside the village